-The Endangered Island of Sumatra
+The Endangered Island

 Sumatra (SOO-mah-TRAH), also known as Sumatera locally, straddles the equator.
 It is heavily forested and rich with rare wildlife.
 Numerous large reserves and preservation areas have been set aside, which makes the island ideal for ecotourism.